manueich/manueich.github.io/_pages/Bayesian_Inference/BI_VB.md

 $$\frac{\partial \mathcal{F}}{\partial q(\beta)}=0$$

-and solve for $q(w)$ and $q{\beta}$, respectively.
+and solve for $q(w)$ and $q(\beta)$, respectively.
 This solution is fairly complex and we advise the curious reader to this [link](https://bjlkeng.github.io/posts/variational-bayes-and-the-mean-field-approximation/), where the steps for the general case are explained.
 However, an understanding of these steps is not required to follow the rest of this tutorial, or indeed the VB approach, so we will just show the solution.
 The two densities $q^*(w)$ and $q^*(\beta)$ that maximise the Free energies can be calculated as follows:

 $$\log q^*(w) = \mathbb{E}[\log L(\mathcal{D}|w,\beta)+\log p(w) + \log p(\beta)]_{q(\beta)}$$